cpouchon/ORTHOSKIM/README.md

 ### 7.3 contig assembly and cleaning

-We next perform global assemblies of our samples and formate the outputs.
-After that, assemblies were cleaned by removing all potential contaminants.
+We then perform global assemblies of our samples and format the outputs.
+After that, the assemblies are cleaned by removing all potential contaminants.

 ```
 (orthoskim-env) ./orthoskim -m assembly -t rnaspades -c config_orthoskim.txt